When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Learn the Alphabet With Magnets

 Most toddlers enjoy songs and singing.
-This letter set, recommended for children ages 2 and above, is a fun way to teach your child the alphabet.
-It includes a colorful magnetic tile reader and all 26 letters.
+This interactive letter set turns your fridge into a classroom.
+Recommended for children ages 2 and above, it includes a colorful magnetic bus reader and all 26 alphabet letters.

-Each of the magnetic tiles sings when pressed.
-When your child presses the magnet once, they will hear the letter’s name and phonetic sound.
-If they press it twice, they’ll hear the letter used in a word.
+Each of the magnetic tiles sings when pressed into the bus slot.
+Press once to hear the letter’s name and phonetic sound; press twice to hear the letter used in a word.

-This doesn’t just help your child grasp words but also improves their fine motor skills.
+This doesn’t just help your child grasp vocabulary but also improves their fine motor skills as they manipulate the pieces.

 4M Magnetic Tile Art